boleho/selenium-webdriver-24/README.md

 ==================branch opencart=====================

-opencart site testing
+www.opencart.com site testing

+There are tests in the SmokeTest.java class

-How to start testing - run testng.xml or class SmokeTest
+Run tests - pom.xml or testng.xml or SmokeTest class

-TO DO - pom.xml need to be updated to work with webdriver Chrome v.121 in lib folder (right now pom.xml created to work with WebdriverManager - doesn't work)

-project JAVA-SELENIUM from GitHub Bogdanom.
+Tests work ok - 6 Feb 2024 for Chrome v.121

+Need to have right chromedriver.exe in folder \lib

 ==================branch epstud==================